SAP/cloud-security-services-integration-library/spring-xsuaa/Migration_JavaContainerSecurityProjects.md

     ```java
     @PropertySource(factory = XsuaaServicePropertySourceFactory.class, value = {""})
     ```
 2. Instead, provide your own implementation of `XsuaaSecurityConfiguration` interface to access the primary xsuaa service configuration of your application (chose the service instance of plan `application` here), which are exposed in the `VCAP_SERVICES` system environment variable (in Cloud Foundry).
-    For that you may want to leverage the [`java-security`]() library:
+As of version `2.6.1` you can implement it like that:

     ```java
-    import com.sap.cloud.security.config.Environment;
-    import com.sap.cloud.security.config.OAuth2ServiceConfiguration;
+    import com.sap.cloud.security.xsuaa.XsuaaCredentials;
-    import com.sap.cloud.security.config.cf.CFConstants;
+    import com.sap.cloud.security.xsuaa.XsuaaServiceConfigurationCustom;

-    OAuth2ServiceConfiguration applicationConfig = Environments.getCurrent().getXsuaaConfiguration();

-    String uaaUrl = applicationConfig.getUrl().toString();
-    String clientId = applicationConfig.getClientId();
-    String clientSecret = applicationConfig.getClientSecret();
-    String appId = applicationConfig.getProperty(CFConstants.XSUAA.APP_ID);
-    String uaaDomain = applicationConfig.getProperty(CFConstants.XSUAA.UAA_DOMAIN);
+    ...

+    @Bean
+    @ConfigurationProperties("vcap.services.<<name of your xsuaa instance of plan application>>.credentials")
+    public XsuaaCredentials xsuaaCredentials() {
+        return new XsuaaCredentials();
+    }

+    @Bean
+    public XsuaaServiceConfiguration customXsuaaConfig() {
+        return new XsuaaServiceConfigurationCustom(xsuaaCredentials());
+    }
     ```

-3. You need to overwrite `JwtDecoder` bean as part of your Spring security configuration so that the `AudienceValidator` checks the JWT audience not only against the client id of the primary Xsuaa service instance, but also of the binding of plan `broker`:
+3. You need to overwrite `JwtDecoder` bean so that the `AudienceValidator` checks the JWT audience not only against the client id of the primary Xsuaa service instance, but also of the binding of plan `broker`.
+As of version `2.6.1` you can implement it like that:
     ```java
     @Bean
+    @ConfigurationProperties("vcap.services.<<name of your xsuaa instance of plan broker>>.credentials")
+    public UaaCredentials brokerCredentials() {
+        return new XsuaaCredentials();
+    }

+    @Bean
     JwtDecoder getJwtDecoder() {
+       UaaCredentials brokerXsuaaCredentials = brokerCredentials();

-       XsuaaAudienceValidator audienceValidator= new XsuaaAudienceValidator(xsuaaServiceConfiguration);
+       XsuaaAudienceValidator audienceValidator = new XsuaaAudienceValidator(customXsuaaConfig());
-       audienceValidator.configureAnotherXsuaaInstance("test3!b1", "sb-clone1!b22|test3!b1");
+       // audienceValidator.configureAnotherXsuaaInstance("test3!b1", "sb-clone1!b22|test3!b1");
-   //  OAuth2ServiceConfiguration brokerConfig = Environments.getCurrent().getXsuaaConfigurationForTokenExchange();
-   //  audienceValidator.configureAnotherXsuaaInstance(
-   //            brokerConfig.getProperty(CFConstants.XSUAA.APP_ID), brokerConfig.getClientId())
+       audienceValidator.configureAnotherXsuaaInstance(brokerXsuaaCredentials.getXsAppName(), brokerXsuaaCredentials.getClientId())
-       return new XsuaaJwtDecoderBuilder(xsuaaServiceConfiguration)
+       return new XsuaaJwtDecoderBuilder(customXsuaaConfig()).withTokenValidators(audienceValidator).build();
-             .withTokenValidators(audienceValidator).build();
     }
     ```